mosra/magnum-website/content/features/extras.rst

     math type conversion and renderer for DART worlds
 -   `Oculus SDK <https://www.oculus.com/>`_ math type conversion and wrapper classes for full Oculus VR support in Magnum
+-   `GLM <https://glm.g-truc.net/>`_ math library integration with conversion for all types and debug output
+-   `Dear ImGui <https://github.com/ocornut/imgui>`_ integration with
+    Magnum-backed renderer and HiDPI support

 .. note-dim::

-    See documentation of the :dox:`BulletIntegration`, :dox:`DartIntegration`
+    See documentation of the :dox:`BulletIntegration`, :dox:`DartIntegration`,
+    :dox:`GlmIntegration`, :dox:`ImGuiIntegration` and :dox:`OvrIntegration`
-    and :dox:`OvrIntegration` namespaces for details.
+    namespaces for details.